alexyin2/Bayesian-in-Python/README.md

 ## Chi square test
 1. There are three types of Chi square tests and each fit in different purposes.
 2. Also Remember that Chi square test requires that the data cannot be less than 5 in each sample.(Not that specific)
+3. For extent reading, I'll suggest [Wikipedia](https://en.wikipedia.org/wiki/Chi-squared_test) , [This Website](http://www.ling.upenn.edu/~clight/chisquared.htm) and [This One](http://yashi4sale.pixnet.net/blog/post/45635923-淺談卡方檢定) if you can read Chinese.
-3. Except Chi square Goodness of fit, the others' data have to be in a contingency table.
+4. Except Chi square Goodness of fit, the others' data have to be in a contingency table.
-3. I'll start introduce three types of Chi square test:
+5. I'll start introduce three types of Chi square test:
 > 1. Chi square Goodness of Fit
 > >* The purpose of this test is to see that if the distribution follows what we expected.
 > >* For example, we would like to see if babies born in different months are different.